jdolak/Planet-Scale-Link-Shortener/README.md

 ## Building

+### Prerequisites

+Docker is required to deploy this project.
+Instructions for how to download it can be found [here](https://docs.docker.com/get-started/get-docker/).

+### Instructions

-This project and is written in go and while a binary can be compiled locally, due to this project's reliance on Redis and to be consistant with deployment, it is recommended to run build it as a container.
+This project and is written in go and while a binary can be compiled locally, to be consistant with deployment, it is recommended to run build it as a container.

 First, clone the repo and `cd` into it.
 ```sh